MiamiOH-CSE274/Portfolio/README.md

 For the Shuffle project there are two obvious data structure designs.
 The two reasonable options are Linked Lists and Array Queues.
 The Shuffle project requires implementing a realistic shuffle method of cards.

-The trade-offs between Linked Lists and Array Queues are in the running times of the methods.
+The trade-offs between Linked Lists and Array Queues are in the ease of insertion and removal of items.
+The running times for Array Queues and Linked Lists are walked through below.
+However, when used in the Shuffle project neither data structure has an advantage with running times.
+It takes 0(n) or linear time for both data structures to implement the Shuffle project.
+The Array Queue has to call grow which takes 0(n) time and the Linked List's splice method, which takes items from one Linked List and inserts them at an index in another, also takes 0(n) time.

 In Array Queues the get method take O(1) time.
 The remove and add methods in ArrayQueues are O(1) time or constant time unless grow is called then they are O(n) or linear time.
 If an ArrayQueue was used for the Shuffle project the process of adding and removing items would be slow.
 When adding and removing the array needs to either grow or be shrunk.
 This is done by allocating a new array of the desired size and copying the data over.

 The LinkedList methods of get, set, splice, and find take O(n) or linear time.
-The remove and add methods take O(n) time or constant time.
+The remove and add methods take O(n) time or linear time.
 LinkedLists do not need to copy any data when adding or removing.
-The place where the add or remove is desired needs to be found and then inserted by updating the links.
+The place where the add or remove is desired needs to be found and then the data is inserted by updating the links.
+This is what the splice method does.
+The splice method takes two Linke

+If an Array Queue was used for the Shuffle project, new arrays would need to allocated and data copied and then old arrays deleted.
+The manipulation of Array Queues is not as easy as Linked Lists.

 For the Shuffle project I choose to use Linked Lists as my data structure.
 The reason I choose this data structure was because insertion and removal is easier with LinkedLists than with ArrayQueues.
 With ArrayQueues my running time would be worse because I would have to create new arrays to deal with the addition and removal of cards.
-With LinkedLists I am able to insert and remove chunks of cards easily without having to use the new operator.
 With LinkedLists I do not have to deal with resizing my data structure, like I would have to with ArrayQueues.
 LinkedLists are easy to manipulate and the Shuffle project requires easy manipulation of cards in order to get a realistic shuffle that produces a shuffled deck.

 Vise

 For the Vise project there are two obvious data structure designs.
 The two reasonable options are Adjacency Matrix and Adjacency Lists.

-The Adjacency Matrix is a matrix that the columns as the vertices and the rows as all the possible edges.
+The Adjacency Matrix is a matrix that has the columns as the vertices and the rows as all the possible edges.
 At each row and column, there is a value that tells whether there is an edge from that vertex to that edge.

 The Adjacency List is an array with the vertices.
 Each vertex contains a list of the edges that are connected to that vertex.
 The list can be in Linked List form or array form or another type of list data structure.

-The tradeoffs between Adjacency Matrix and Adjacency List are in the size and running times of the methods.
+The tradeoffs between Adjacency Matrix and Adjacency List are in the storage and running times of the methods.

 Adjacency Lists take up less space than Adjacency Matrix.
-The size of an Adjacency Matrix is 0(n^2) and the size of an Adjacency List is at worst 0(n+m) but at best 0(n+dn), where n is the number of vertices, m is the number of edges, and d is the degree of the graph.
+The storage size of an Adjacency Matrix is 0(n^2) and the storage size of an Adjacency List is at worst 0(n+m) but at best 0(n+dn), where n is the number of vertices, m is the number of edges, and d is the degree of the graph.
+Adjacency Lists save more space than Adjacency Matrix.

 The running times of Adjacency List determining the neighbors of one node is a lot faster than when the Adjacency Matrix determines the neighbors of one node.